 Changing the pitch sweep amount for LT: replace R347 (356k [680k in original] with a 100k resistor and 500k pot.
 No point on back of PCB.

 TOM EXTERNAL IN (adapted from RD8 mods): the T-Bridges in BD, SN; TT can be creatively misused as resonating filters into which you can send external audio.
 I have this on the HT, which has variable tuning too.
 Send audio via a 10k-47k resistor to the “inner side” of the T-Bridge, i.e. where bots caps are connected (on HT pic above indicated by a black line).

 Sounds like this:

-Tom clampulator: this idea I got from the Hi Conga circuit of the CR-8000.
+Tom clampulator (revised version): this idea I got from the Hi Conga circuit of the CR-8000.
 Sounds a bit like a strange koto and plays very well with variable tuning.
 The fuzzy part of the sound will only be present on the main mix out, not the TT single out, but I see if a more elegant version is possible in the future.
 You can do this for LT/HT togther (in this case use anode of C65) or LT (in this case use anode of C224) and HT (in this case it’s anode of C238) separately.
-Wire the respective anode of your tom(s) to a 47k resistor (you may need to adjust that value to taste), which goes to a diode, the cathode of which goes to and on/off switch, which goes to the black circle on the “wrecktifier” FX circuit picture (scroll down for that one).
+Wire the respective anode of your tom(s) to a switch, which goes to a diode, the cathode of which goes to ground.

 Variable clap decay: replace R69 (68k) with a 100k pot.
 For doing so, unsolder R69 from the PCB and solder 100k pot between the two turquoise squares on the picture of the back of the PCB.
 NB that with pot on zero, the decay is zero to, so if you want a “minimum decay time”, put a resistor in series (try 4.7k and then take it from there to find what you like best).